qinyinghua/NoSQL/README.md

 ## 8. Test the Shard Cluster with 1M data

-  It works and show balance in two data Replica Sets (rs0 and rs1).
+  It works and shows balance in two data Replica Sets (rs0 and rs1).

-  Insert data for shard test
+  Insert data for shard test.

     db.createCollection("shardTest")
     var bulk = db.shardTest.initializeUnorderedBulkOp();